vasquezr8/etl-project/README.md

 - [Stack Overflow Thread: How to Iterate Over Rows in a DataFrame in Pandas](https://stackoverflow.com/questions/16476924/how-to-iterate-over-rows-in-a-dataframe-in-pandas)

-We express our gratitude to the contributors of this thread for sharing their knowledge and expertise, which greatly contributed to the success of our data cleaning project.

 We also acknowledge the article titled "Measurement Problems: Sorting Products" by [Author Name] on [Source URL] for providing insights into the calculation of a weighted rating based on vote_count and vote_average.

 Source: [Measurement Problems: Sorting Products](https://python.plainenglish.io/measurement-problems-sorting-products-fea8f9804d97)